-The Insurance Council also seeks to treat the roadmap as a living document that will be updated regularly to ensure it reflects the latest insights on climate action for the general insurance sector.
-This update is the first annual update of the Climate Change Roadmap.
+The Insurance Council is treating the roadmap as a living document that is updated regularly to ensure it reflects the latest insights on climate action for the general insurance sector.
+This update is the second annual update of the Climate Change Roadmap.